microbus-io/copyrighter/README.md

 # Copyrighter

 `Copyrighter` is a utility that leverages Go's code generator to add a copyright notice to source files.
-Because a license notice today keeps the lawyers away.
+Because a legal notice today will keep the lawyers away.

 It supports the following languages: